stratumn/sdk-js/README.md

 - `data`: (optional) some data related to the pull transfer,
 - `prevLink` or `traceId`.

-Note: you don't need to provide a `recipient` in the case of a `pullTransfer` since the two parties of the transfer can be inferred (you and the current owner the trace).

-The Sdk will return the new state object the trace is now in.
+The Sdk will return the new state object of the trace.
 The shape of this object is the same as explained [previously](#creating-a-new-trace).

+Notes:

-Note: in both cases, the trace is not transferred automatically to or from the group.
+- In both cases, the trace is not transferred automatically to or from the group.
 The recipient must respond to your request as we will see in the [next section](#responding-to-a-transfer-of-ownership-of-a-trace).
+- You don't need to provide a `recipient` in the case of a `pullTransfer` since the two parties of the transfer can be inferred (you and the current owner of the trace).
+- The `data` object argument is optional.
+When it is provided, it is a free form object that will not be validated against a JSON schema.

 ### Responding to a transfer of ownership of a trace